-Tardy Policy
+Tardy Policy - To School

-It is important that you arrive to school on time every day.
-Students are required to be in 1st block by 7:40 a.m.
-You are also expected to be on time to each class and prepared for instruction with the necessary materials.
-Students who are tardy to school due to appointments that must be scheduled months in advance (i.e. doctors, dentists, court appearances) must present a note from the doctor/court attendant to receive a tardy pass from the Attendance Clerk.
+It is important that students arrive to school on time every day.
+Students are required to be in class by 7:40 a.m.
+Students who are tardy to school due to appointments (i.e. orthodontists, doctors, or dentists) should bring a note from a parent/guardian and present it to the attendance office upon arrival to school.
 If buses are late, students should get a bus excuse from the Attendance Office.
+A student who is excessively tardy to school will be referred to the Morton attendance team.